emjeepee/Northcoders-GDPR-obfuscation-project/README.md

  - obf_lib/deal_with_json.py  <br>
  - obf_lib/deal_with_parquet.py  <br>
  - obf_lib/process_json.py   <br>
-These modules contain only stubbs of functions as they are not required for the MVP. <br><br>
+These modules contain only stubbs of functions as they are not required for the MVP and are not used in library obf_lib. <br><br>
  - tests/test_get_file.py and tests/test_make_csv_reader_and_writer.py. <br>
 These are test files used by command-line tool pytest and their less-than-90% coverage figures are of no consequence.<br>